 Annie is the co-host of the podcast We Want To Be Betterwhich debuted at #1 in the Australian iTunes charts for Comedy and the "All Podcasts" category, within the first week of going live!

-Annie has also been a guest on other podcast shows including “The Outer Sanctum Podcast” on the ABC Network, and guest spotted as co-host on “ThisGlorious Mess” on the MamaMia Network.
+It quickly amassed a strong fan base and was picked up by Nova Entertainment.
+You can find We Want To Be Better in all the usual podcast ways.Annie has also been a guest on other podcast shows including “The Outer Sanctum Podcast” on the ABC Network, and guest spotted as co-host on “ThisGlorious Mess” on the MamaMia Network.

 Advance Radio Training at The Radio Training Institute in Melbourne.
 She was part of the Breakfast Show for the pop-up radio station RTI FM.
 She is ambitious to follow a career in radio.

 Annie regularly talks on JOY 94.9 (JOY FM), Melbourne’s LGBTQIA+ Radio Station.
 Her favourite shows being Chicks Talking Footy and as an ally on Trans POV with her good friend and well known trans activist, Michelle Sheppard.

 Annie is signed on with Jacinta Dimase Literary Agency .